 IR processes that require statutory declarations

-These are some examples of Inland Revenue processes that require customers to provide statutory declarations:
+The following are some examples of Inland Revenue processes that require customers to provide statutory declarations.

 - Withdrawing KiwiSaver funds due to significant hardship.

 - Proving your relationship with a child in your care when applying for paid parental leave.

 - Proving your relationship with a child in your care when applying for their IRD number.